horia141/horia141.github.io/_posts/2015-08-31-tabletests.markdown

 There you go!
 The best of both worlds.

-Stay tuned for a later article which explains the inner workings of [tabletest][tabletest].
+See the next [post][tabletests] in the series for a deeper dive into how the package actually works.

 [tabletest]: https://github.com/horia141/tabletest
 [tabletest3]: https://github.com/horia141/tabletest3
+[tabletests]: /jekyll/update/2015/08/31/tabletests.html